 The APEX package comes with four probes out of the box – temperature, salinity, ORP, and pH.
 The salinity probe is the biggest selling point of this set.
 A salinity monitor is usually a separate purchase – and it isn’t a cheap add-on.
 These probes are lab grade and have a longer lifespan due to their double junction construction.

 The new APEX model runs off wi-fi, eliminating the need to have your controller plugged into a laptop to access.
 You can run it on your desktop, laptop, tablet, even on your phone while you are away from your tank.
 It is total piece of mind when you can monitor many parameters while you are away.
 You can even have a maintenance profession log into your console and see your setups.

 The energy bar 8 is an ETL certified power block that holds up to 8 devices.
 Each outlet has independent monitoring to your console.
 Each outlet is measure for voltage, which is a key parameter to measure when it comes to equipment.
 Low output could point to upcoming equipment failure and an early warning sign to replace equipment.

 And this is all just talking about what comes in the box!
 The APEX has a number of add-ons you can bolt onto the system.
-Such add-ons include a leak detection kit, dosing automation, flow monitoring, an ATO line, PAR monitoring.
+Such add-ons include a leak detection kit, dosing automation, flow monitoring, an ATO line, PAR monitoring, and automatic fish feeders.
 The most recent add-on, the Trident, promising complete dosing automation.
 This is the holy grail of reef automation.
 It really is a complete aquarium monitoring system.